schafezp/telegram-scheduling-bot/README.md

 git-crypt unlock
 ```

-If you have a gpg fingerprint is authenticated then this command will decrypt the secret and you can run the app as normal.
+If you have a gpg fingerprint which is authenticated then this command will decrypt the secret and you can run the app as normal.

 The following fingerprints are whitelisted.